Joseph F. Traub: Career

 In 1978, while on sabbatical at Berkeley, he was recruited by Peter Likins to become founding Chairman of the Computer Science Department at Columbia and Edwin Howard Armstrong Professor of Computer Science.
 He served as chair 1979–1989.

 In 1980 he co-authored A General Theory of Optimal Algorithms, with Woźniakowski.
 This was the first research monograph on information-based complexity.
 Greg Wasilkowski joined Traub and Woźniakowski in two more monographs Information, Uncertainty, Complexity, Addison-Wesley, 1983, and Information-Based Complexity, Academic Press, 1988.

 In 1985 Traub became founding Editor-in-Chief of the Journal of Complexity.
 This was probably the first journal which had complexity in the sense of computational complexity in its title.
-Starting with two issues and 285 pages in 1985, the Journal now publishes six issues and nearly 1000 pages.

-In 1986, he was asked by the National Academies to form a Computer Science Board.
+In 1986, Traub was asked by the National Academies to form a Computer Science Board.
 The original name of the Board was the Computer Science and Technology Board (CSTB).
 Several years later CSTB was asked to also be responsible for telecommunications so it was renamed the Computer Science and Telecommunications Board, preserving the abbreviation CSTB.
 The Board deals with critical national issues in computer science and telecommunications.
 Traub served as founding chair 1986–1992 and held the post again 2005–2009.

 In 1990 Traub taught in the summer school of the Santa Fe Institute (SFI).
 He has since played a variety of roles at SFI.
 In the nineties he organized a series of Workshops on Limits to Scientific Knowledge funded by the Alfred P. Sloan Foundation.
 The goal was to enrich science in the same way that the work of Gödel and Turing on the limits of mathematics enriched that field.
 There were a series of Workshops on limits in various disciplines: physics, economics, and geophysics.

-Starting in 1991 Traub has been co-organizer of an international Seminar on "Continuous Algorithms and Complexity" at Schloss Dagstuhl, Germany.
-The ninth Seminar was held in September 2006.
+Starting in 1991 Traub was co-organizer of an international Seminar on "Continuous Algorithms and Complexity" at Schloss Dagstuhl, Germany.
 Many of the Seminar talks are on information-based complexity and more recently on continuous quantum computing.

 Traub was invited by the Accademia Nazionale dei Lincee in Rome, Italy, to present the 1993 Lezione Lincee.
 He chose to give the cycle of six lectures at the Scuola Normale in Pisa.
 He invited Arthur Werschulz to join him in publishing the lectures.
-The lectures appeared in expanded form Complexity and Information, Cambridge University Press, 1998.
+The lectures appeared in expanded form as Complexity and Information, Cambridge University Press, 1998.